 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.

 Turku is best explored on foot and the city is very compact and pretty easy to navigate.
 Virtually all the must-see attractions in Turku lie along the Aura river—the city’s main river and are within comfortable walking distance of each other.

 For the outer-lying sights, you can also get around Turku using the city’s efficient public bus system.
-A single journey ticket (valid for two hours) for buses costs 3 EUR and can be from the bus by cash or card and also as a mobile ticket.
+A single journey ticket (valid for two hours) for buses costs 3 EUR and can be bought on the bus with cash or card.
+You can also purchase a mobile ticket.

 A 24-hour ticket costs 8 EUR and can be used for multiple journeys.
 To find out more information on tickets and how to plan your journey, check here.